YCSU/Udacity_SFND_P1/README.md

 # Udacity_SFND_P1
-This is project for LIdar Obstacle Detection
+This is the project for Lidar Obstacle Detection

 The Euclidean clustering is implemented in `processPointCloud.cpp`